AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/set_the_audio_profile_and _scenario_android.md

-# Set the audio profile and scenario
+# Set the Audio Profile and Scenario

 ## Understand the tech